tomrf/dotenv/README.md

 Load environment variables from dotenv file using the PHP built-in parse_ini_file() function with scanner mode `INI_SCANNER_TYPED` (See [PHP manual](https://www.php.net/manual/en/function.parse-ini-file.php))

-It is a simple, reliable and super fast way to load dotenv files without any bells and whistles.
+It is a simple, reliable and super fast way to load dotenv files without any bells nor whistles.

 📔 [Go to documentation](#documentation)